codihuston/gairos/README.md

 you will need to use the internal port being `5432` instead of the port mapped from the host.
 These two values are default, and cannot be configured by custom environment variables reliably at this moment.
+3. Maybe later I will bridge the network config, but for now, this works...

 #### Running the Server for Development